-The pair introduced the class to the work of the Grantham Centre, before explaining their own research projects and how their work can help to create a more sustainable world.
+The pair introduced the class to the work of the Grantham Centre, before explaining their own research projects.
+And they then set out how their work can help to create a more sustainable world.

-Patience’s talk was on challenges in the chicken supply chain, and how she is working on ways to bring together data about each step of the process, so that food can be produced in a safer and more sustainable way.
+Patience’s talk was on challenges in the chicken supply chain.
+She explained how she is working on ways to bring together data about each step of the process, so that food can be produced in a safer and more sustainable way.

-They were joined at the event by Rumbidzai Audrey Mashavave who recently graduated with a Masters in Public Health in International Development from the University of Sheffield’s Department of Geography.
+They were joined at the event by Rumbidzai Audrey Mashavave who recently graduated with a Masters in Public Health in International Development from the University of Sheffield.

-The event was organised by Tinashe and Patience as complete the Grantham Scholars Training Programme, which is designed to give sustainability PhD researchers the skills to talk about their research with non-experts.
+The event was organised by Tinashe and Patience as part of the Grantham Scholars Training Programme, which is designed to give sustainability PhD researchers the skills to talk about their research with non-experts.